-Most womb cancers begin in the endometrium (womb lining), where the cells that grow are then shed each month as menstrual loss or period.
+Most womb cancers begin in the endometrium (womb lining), where the cells that grow are then shed each month as menstrual loss (a period)

-When a cancer starts, these cells change from their normal appearance, appearing to increase in size until they begin to develop into a tumour.
+When a womb cancer starts, the normal cells change their appearance, increasing in size and shape, until they become cancer cells that divide and grow into a tumour.

 Please note though that most people with abnormal bleeding will not have a gynaecological cancer.

 - Bleeding between periods

 - Vaginal discharge – from blood-stained to a light or dark brown